Procedures that may affect your device

 An MRI is a diagnostic test that uses a powerful magnet and radio waves to produce images of the human body.
 MRI scans can severely damage your implanted device or injure you and should not be performed.

-If your system is not eligible to be scanned or if the required conditions are not met, an MRI scan can severely damage your implanted device or injure you and should not be performed.
+You may be able to have an MRI scan if you have a Boston Scientific ImageReadyTM MR-Conditional CRT system.
+Talk to your physician about the capabilities of your particular device and leads.
 Your doctor must always confirm that both you and your implanted device are eligible and ready for an MRI in order for you to undergo this procedure.

 Hospitals keep MRI equipment in rooms marked with signs that indicate magnets are inside.
 Do not go inside these rooms unless your physician has confirmed that you meet the requirements for an MRI scan.